 Managed server hosting costs

-Of course, there are costs involved in moving to managed server hosting, so be sure to consider the following points:
+There are costs and implications involved in moving to managed server hosting, so be sure to consider the following points:

 - Moving data onto managed server hosting takes time and resources, as does moving from one hosting provider to another.
-It’s therefore important to do your research before making a decision.
+It's therefore important to do your research before deciding to shift.

 - Some simple tasks may take longer than they would on your own premises.
 For example, you may need to request a reboot of your server – whereas if it were in-house you could just go and press a button.